 What Is Paprika?

 Paprika is a ground spice made from a blend of dried and ground ripened fruits of moderately hot peppers in the Capsicum annuum species.
-It’s made of peppers like cayenne peppers, chili peppers, Aleppo pepper, poblano pepper, and others.
+It’s made of peppers like cayenne peppers, chili peppers, Aleppo peppers, poblano pepper, and others.

 This ground pepper mixture is mildly flavored and prized for its brilliant red color.
-It’s closely related to red pepper (cayenne), the most popular pepper of Capsicum annuum species.
+It’s closely related to red pepper (cayenne), the most popular pepper of the Capsicum annuum species.

 By the way, paprika is different from chili powder.
 It’s made only of chilies and has a sweetness to it.
 Chili powder, on the other hand, is a seasoning spice made with a mixture of different types of chili peppers as a base with garlic powder and cumin.
 Favor-wise, chili powder is usually spicier than paprika.